CEO, CET, and Principal Consultant

 J’ohnnie also volunteers for Habitat for Humanity and joined the EBS women employees on a Women’s Build project for that group.

-Sheila Burnette joined EBS in June 2011 as an Accountant and works in the Mandeville, LA headquarters.
-She has a 30 year background in accounting and business finance from manufacturing to environmental construction.
-Sheila’s responsibilities include purchasing, accounts payable, accounts receivable, payroll, day-to-day business operations and assisting with fulfilling various client needs such as safety packets, MSDSs, and certificates of insurance.
+Sheila joined EBS in June 2011 as an accountant and works in the Mandeville, LA headquarters.
+She has 30+ years experience in accounting and business finance.
+She is responsible for all areas of the accounting processes which include purchasing, accounts payable, accounts receivable, payroll, day-to-day business operations and assisting with fulfilling various client needs such as safety packets, MSDSs, and certificates of insurance.